Alishba-Siddique/Javascript/README.md

 * Add **dark/light mode** toggle
 * Show multiple jokes at once
 * Share jokes directly to **Twitter / WhatsApp**

 ---

-This project is open-source and available under the [MIT License](LICENSE).

----